akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 have one network hop.

-If all of the messages for the same sharded entity are in the same Kafka partition then this can be improved on with the dynamic shard allocation strategy.
+If all of the messages for the same sharded entity are in the same Kafka partition then this can be improved on with the external shard allocation strategy.
 For this to be true the producer partitioning must align with the shard extraction in cluster sharding.